-Respirators are not made to fit children and will not protect them from breathing wildfire smoke.
 Children are especially at risk from exposure to wildfire smoke because their lungs are still developing.
 Reduce children's exposure to wildfire smoke by checking air quality, keeping them indoors, creating a clean air room, and being ready to evacuate if necessary.
-See also the factsheet Protecting Children from Wildfire Smoke or Ash.
+See also the children's health-factsheet.

 NIOSH does not currently certify respirators for children.
-As new research findings on efficacy become available, guidance by U.S. government agencies may be issued on the proper use of respirators by older children.
+As new research findings on efficacy become available, guidance by U.S. government agencies may be issued on the proper use of respirators by children.